How to Pop a Pimple the Right Way

-Few things can ruin your day like the sight of a red, swollen pimple with its nasty looking whitehead in the center.
-Of course, a great skincare routine that includes a leave-on salicylic acid product along with a benzoyl peroxide product is fundamental to getting the problem under control.
-Even then, you might still end up with breakouts, especially during monthly visits from you-know-what.
+Few things can ruin your day like the sight of a red, swollen pimple with a whitehead in the center.
+Of course, a great skin care routine that includes a leave-on salicylic acid product along with a benzoyl peroxide product is fundamental to getting the problem under control.
+Even then, you might still end up with breakouts.

 What you do with that pimple right now to diminish its appearance and speed up how fast it goes away is as important as using the right products.
 In other words, don’t pop that pimple in haste!